Priyanka Chopra On Sophie Turner's 'Game Of Thrones' Emmy Nomination: 'Incredibly Proud Of You'

 Meanwhile, Game Of Thrones smashed all records with 32 nominations at the Emmys this year.
 The award ceremony will take place in Los Angeles on September 22.

 Coming back to Priyanka Chopra, the actress who celebrates her birthday tomorrow, will be next seen in Shonali Bose's 'The Sky Is Pink' which also stars Farhan Akhtar and Zaira Wasim.
-The film is based on the real-life story of motivational speaker, Ayesha Chaudhary.
+The film is based on the real-life story of motivational speaker, Aisha Chaudhary.

 This Video Of Priyanka Chopra Singing 'Sucker' In Karaoke Session Is Trending On The Internet!